This document helps you to setup API credentials on Azure ARM.

 - Grant Permissions

-- Get Application Client ID, Application Client Secret and Application Endpoint
+- Get Application ID, Application Key and Directory ID

 Important: Complete the follow steps in order.